For serious news coverage of bins, the Independent is hard to beat.

 Protest isn’t noise

-When you describe the sounds of protest as “noise” you deny its democratic function—and admit how much it bothers you.
+When you describe the sound of protest as “noise” you deny its democratic function—and admit how much it bothers you.

 UK rainfall variability: It never rains but it pours